pshuan0226/projectWeek494/README.md

 # projectWeek494
-A text-based game that simulates a series of events throughout your project week Link to the hosted page: <https://pshuan0226.github.io/projectWeek494/>
+A text-based game that simulates a series of events throughout your project week <\br>
+Link to the hosted page: <https://pshuan0226.github.io/projectWeek494/>